jwestman/agsnode/README.md

 # agsnode
-ArcGIS Server and Node to create fteaures
+ArcGIS Server and Node to create features

+Usage:
+ Start a Command Prompt and cd to local repository npm install